ignpoppyseed/ignpoppyseed/README.md

 <img src="https://raw.githubusercontent.com/ignpoppyseed/ignpoppyseed/main/img/logos/logo2.png" width="400" align="right">

 Hey!
 I'm poppy!
-I'm a beginner Python and HTML developer with experience in Markdown.
-My main focuses right now are [catgirl](www.github.com/ignpoppyseed/catgirl), my multifunction Discord bot, and Shroomie, a 2D survival/resource management game.
+I'm a Python and HTML developer with experience in several other languages.
+My main focuses right now are egirl, my multifunction Discord bot (which is now verified!), and Shroomie, a 2D survival/resource management game.

 ## Facts about me
 - My pronouns are she/they